hildebro/kleebah/README.md

   - [ ] handle deletion attempts, if foreign key references exist

 ### Post 1.0
+- [ ] Image improvements
+  - [ ] Buffer upload and deletion instead of doing it instantly
+  - [ ] Don't use browser image buffering in the preview
 - [ ] Demo instance, linked on the explainer website
 - [ ] Use environment variables to set up initial admin automatically
 - [ ] Support for `draft` / `hidden` flag on postings